FreeComputerBooks.com

 The Elements of Computing Systems: Building a Modern Computer

-This book gives students an integrated and rigorous picture of applied computer science, as its comes to play in the construction of a simple yet powerful computer system.
+This book gives a refreshingly new way of looking at computer systems as a whole by considering all aspects of a complete system in an integrated manner, as its comes to play in the construction of a simple yet powerful computer system.

 -